 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Edinburgh, click here to find out more!

 Want to be the first to hear about what's happening in Edinburgh?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Follies can be pleasant, painful and everything in-between.
-This programme at St Cecilia's Hall on Tuesday 1st April, celebrates some of these musical depictions!
+Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Join the Edinburgh Mandolin and Guitar orchestra (EMGO) for an hour of light Classical and Scottish Baroque music in the Concert Hall at St Cecilia's.

 READ MOREJoin Fiona Johnston, audio describer, as she describes various artwork and objects from the Royal Collection at the Palace of Holyroodhouse.